xyAshay/myBox/README.md

 ## Concept
 myBox opens up a port on the network and utilizes it for two-way transfer of data to/from the server system and the connected devices in the network.

 The devices can interact with the server using the provided web framework to send and receive data.
-All the data sent to the server in stored on the local disc.
+All the data sent to the server in stored on the local discs.

 <br/>